ObeoNetwork/M2Doc/ref-doc/nightly/m2doc_service_m2docsiriusservices.md

 * dRepresentation.asImage()
   * insert the image of the given representation if it's a diagram

+## org.eclipse.sirius.viewpoint.DRepresentation.asImage(boolean) : org.obeonetwork.m2doc.element.MImage

+Insert the image of the given representation if it's a diagram.

+### Parameter

+* **representation**: the DRepresentation
+* **refresh**: true to refresh the representation

+### Example

+* dRepresentation.asImage(true)
+  * insert the image of the given representation after refreshing it if it's a diagram

 ## org.eclipse.sirius.viewpoint.DRepresentation.asImage(boolean, OrderedSet{String}) : org.obeonetwork.m2doc.element.MImage

 Insert the image of the given representation if it's a diagram.